Do you need information on filing for a protective order?

 The Victim Assistance Program works only with crime victims and witnesses.

-I suffered financially because of this crime?
+What if I suffered financially because of this crime?

 If you are the victim of a personal injury, death or catastrophic property loss, have reported the crime to the appropriate law enforcement agency within 72 hours, and are cooperating with law enforcement and the District Attorney’s office, you may qualify for financial assistance from the Crime Victims Reparation Board.